-use, with natural habitats typically occurring only in small, fragmented patches (Saunders, Hobbs & Margules, 1991).
-Fragmentation in cities often decreases species richness, changes community composition, and alters ecosystem processes (Didham, 2010).
-Many species are impacted negatively by urbanization (carnivores-Ordeñana et al., 2010; arthropods- Sattler et al., 2010; amphibians-Hamer & Parris, 2011; birds & plants-Aronson et al., 2014), but effects vary based on the taxonomic group in question (McKinney, 2008).
-For example, studies of arthropod diversity along urban-to-rural gradients have documented a wide variety of responses to urbanization (Hornung et al., 2007; Niemelä & Kotze, 2009; Varet, Pétillon & Burel, 2011; Magura, Nagy & Tothmeresz, 2013; Savage et al., 2015; Diamond et al., 2015).
-Given the extreme variety of life history traits and habitat use among arthropods, responses to urbanization may be difficult to predict.
+27 The ecological influence of urbanization is increasingly pervasive around the world.
+In 28 2014, 54% of the world's human population resided in urban areas (United Nations 2014) and 29 urban populations increased by 12% between 2000 and 2010 in the United States (U.S. Census 30 Bureau 2010).
+Urban landscapes are highly modified for human use, with natural habitats 31 typically occurring only in small, fragmented patches (Saunders, et al. 1991).
+Fragmentation in 32 cities often decreases species richness, changes community composition, and alters ecosystem 33 processes (Didham 2010).
+Many species are impacted negatively by urbanization (carnivores-34 Ordeñana, et al. 2010; arthropods- Sattler, et al. 2010; amphibians- Hamer and Parris 2011; 35 birds & plants- Aronson, et al. 2013), but effects vary based on the taxonomic group in question 36 (McKinney 2008).
+For example, studies of arthropod diversity along urban-to-rural gradients 37 have documented a wide variety of responses to urbanization (Hornung, et al. 2007; Niemelä and 38 Kotze 2009; Varet, et al. 2011; Magura, et al. 2013; Savage, et al. 2015; Diamond, et al., 2015).
+39 Given the extreme variety of life history traits and habitat use among arthropods, responses to 40 urbanization may be difficult to predict.

-Carrion beetles use small mammal carcasses as food sources for their young (Scott, 1998).
+Carrion beetles use small mammal carcasses as food sources for their young (Scott 1998).
 These beetles bury carcasses to avoid competition with other scavengers, thus facilitating decomposition and providing considerable ecosystem services.
 Availability of carrion likely influences the abundance and diversity of carrion beetles.
-Carrion beetle species compete with each other as well as with other scavenging vertebrates (Scott, 1998; Trumbo & Bloch, 2000; DeVault et al., 2011), and invertebrates for this resource (Ratcliffe, 1996; Gibbs & Stanton, 2001).
-Urbanization alters natural habitats in myriad ways (Grimm et al., 2008) that may cause local extirpations or reduced abundance of native small mammals (e.g., likely carrion) and carrion beetles in cities.
+Carrion beetle species compete with each other as well as with other scavenging vertebrates (Scott 1998; Trumbo and Bloch 2002;

+DeVault, et al. 2010), and invertebrates for this resource (Ratcliffe 1996; Gibbs and Stanton 2001).
+Urbanization alters natural habitats in myriad ways (Grimm, et al. 2008) that may cause local extirpations or reduced abundance of native small mammals (e.g. likely carrion) and carrion beetles in cities.

-Gibbs & Stanton (2001) previously reported that forest fragmentation reduced carrion beetle species richness and abundance in Syracuse, New York.
-Beetles that persisted in these fragments were primarily small-bodied habitat generalists, and other carrion beetles may have declined in abundance due to lower carcass availability, increased prevalence of other scavengers, or reduced soil and litter quality.
-Wolf & Gibbs (2004) also found that forest fragmentation decreased carrion beetle diversity and abundance in Baltimore, Maryland.
-They argued that forest contiguity was an important factor affecting richness, abundance, and diversity of carrion beetles in this city.
-However, these studies did not directly address whether large parks within core urban areas harbor a substantial diversity of carrion beetles.
+50 Gibbs and Stanton (2001) previously reported that forest fragmentation reduced carrier 51 beetle species richness and abundance in Syracuse, New York.
+Beetles that persisted in these 52 fragments were primarily small-bodied habitat generalists, and other carrion beetles may have 53 declined in abundance due to lower carcass availability, increased prevalence of other 54 scavengers, or reduced soil and litter quality.
+Wolf and Gibbs (2004) also found that forest 55 fragmentation decreased carrion beetle diversity and abundance in Baltimore, Maryland.
+They 56 argued that forest contiguity was an important factor affecting richness, abundance, and diversity 57 of carrion beetles in this city.
+However, these studies did not directly address whether large parks 58 within core urban areas harbor a substantial diversity of carrion beetles.

-In this study we investigated species richness, diversity, relative abundance and community similarity of carrion beetles (Family: Silphidae) across an urban-to-rural gradient in the New York City (NYC) metropolitan area.
-NYC is the most densely populated area in North America, but 27% of the city's land area is comprised of vegetated natural areas, particularly within several large urban parks (New York City Department of City Planning, 2002).
-These parks are characterized by substantial forest cover and high densities of small mammals (Munshi-South & Kharchenko, 2010), and thus may provide high-quality habitat for a diverse assemblage of carrion beetles.
-Alternatively, NYC's urban forests may harbor less carrion beetle diversity relative to suburban and rural areas outside of NYC as was found in Baltimore and Syracuse (Gibbs & Stanton, 2001; Wolf & Gibbs, 2004).
-We also compared historical records from a single site (Pirone & Sullivan, 1980), the Louis Calder Center in Armonk, New York, with our 2015 estimates of carrion beetle diversity and abundance to examine changes over the last four decades.
-The forest area at the Louis Calder Center has not changed in that time, but urbanization of the surrounding area and
+59 In this study we investigated species richness, diversity, relative abundance and 60 community similarity of carrion beetles (Family: Silphidae) across an urban-to-rural gradient in 61 the New York City (NYC) metropolitan area.
+NYC is the most densely populated area in North 62 America, but 20% of the city's land area is comprised of vegetated natural areas, particularly 63 within several large urban parks.
+These parks are characterized by substantial forest cover and 64 high densities of small mammals (Munshi-South and Kharchenko 2010), and thus may provide 65 high-quality habitat for a diverse assemblage of carrion beetles.
+Alternatively, NYC's urban forests may harbor less carrion beetle diversity relative to suburban and rural areas outside of 66 67 NYC as was found in Baltimore and Syracuse (Gibbs and Stanton 2001; Wolf & Gibbs 2004).
+68 We also compared historical records from a single site (Pirone and Sullivan, 1980), the Louis